KevinXuxuxu/blog/posts/building_private_cloud_local_dns.md

 category: tech
 ---

-I have mentioned a strange problem in [a previous post](/blog/post/building_private_cloud_hosting_web_service/#up_next) that I'm not able to access services hosted in my cluster from within my home subnet, but it works from outside.
-This issue bothered me quite a while, once I was even considering that the whole Traefik stack is broken with this k3s distribution.
-(Which is reasonable because honestly who would turn off phone wifi to check home cluster network issue?)
+In [a previous post]((/blog/post/building_private_cloud_hosting_web_service/#up_next)), I touched on this weird problem where I can't access anything hosted in my cluster from my home network, but it works perfectly from outside.
+It's been driving me crazy – at one point, I even thought my whole Traefik setup was fried.
+(Honestly, who'd think to turn off their phone's WiFi to troubleshoot a home network problem?)

-The solution I have is to utilize the [CoreDNS](https://coredns.io/) service that comes with k3s as a local DNS server, and resolve my inter-cluster services directly to my cluster IP, so that it doesn't have to go the long way, avoiding whatever problem is with that way.
-Plus, having a local DNS is very convenient when you have some internal service, but want cool domain name and TLS enabled for them.
+My solution uses the [CoreDNS](https://coredns.io/) service (which comes with k3s) as a local DNS server.
+This lets me resolve inter-cluster service names directly to my cluster IP, bypassing whatever strange routing issue was happening before.
+As a bonus, having a local DNS makes it super easy to set up custom domain names and TLS for internal services.

 So let's get right into it.